willwsharp/proximity_thermometer/README.md

 This is where the HC595 comes into play.

 The HC595 is an 8-bit shift register with serial-in and parallel-out.
 It has the exact number of bits we need and it allows us to input data serially (one bit at a time) and have all those bits be accessible in parallel.
-The HC595 basically buffers our input and then when we're done writing our bit pattern, we tell it to output the whole pattern at once to its 8 outputs, which will drive the display.
+The HC595 works as a buffer for our input and when we're done writing our bit pattern, we tell it to output the entire pattern at once to its 8 outputs, which will drive the display.

 ## Displaying multiple numbers